Process

 Cultivation: production of our bulbs

-We have over 50 years of experience in research and development of new varieties of gladiolus.
-Our Dutch producers perform extensive research and develop new varieties and technologies to obtain a high-quality product recognized worldwide.
-We introduce new species every year, which allows us to differentiate ourselves with attractive varieties that achieve the best returns on crops.
+With over 50 years of experience in the research and development of new gladiolus varieties, our Dutch producers are at the forefront of innovation.
+They undertake extensive research to develop new varieties and technologies, resulting in high-quality products recognized worldwide.
+Every year, we introduce new species, allowing us to differentiate ourselves with attractive varieties that deliver the best crop returns.

-Our gladioli bulbs are disinfected before departure from Holland.
-In reaching their final destination, they are therefore ready to be planted, absolutely free from diseases or insects.
-For each shipment, phytosanitary certificates are issued by the Plant Protection Service of the Netherlands for exports outside the EU.
-For best results, our clients make sure that the land where the bulbs will be planted, is also free of diseases or pests.
+Our gladiolus bulbs are disinfected before departure from Holland, ensuring they are ready for planting upon arrival and completely free from diseases or insects.
+For shipments outside the EU, the Plant Protection Service of the Netherlands issues phytosanitary certificates.
+To achieve the best results, our clients make sure that the land where the bulbs will be planted, is also free from diseases or pests.

 Bulb Planting and Flower Harvest

-We have all the necessary expertise to develop the most suitable cultivation program with the best results for the grower.
-Through frequent visits to the client, we guide the breeding program of the different varieties.
-This personal contact allows us to offer individual technical assistance for the grower to achieve the best results.
-Much of our enormous technical knowledge is the result of close contact with our customers: gladiolus flower growers.
+We have the necessary expertise to develop the most suitable cultivation program for optimal results.
+Through frequent client visits, we guide the breeding program of the various varieties, providing personalized technical assistance to help growers achieve the best outcomes.
+Our extensive technical knowledge comes from close collaboration with our customers, the gladiolus flower growers.